 Are you surprised that thousands of recreation properties: cottages, cabins, hunting land, are lost to pay for long-term care?
 Why is your estate planner surprised?
 Isn't that their job?
-Or is your estate
+Or is your estate planner in denial?

 You can defeat Nursing Home Poverty.
-LifePlanning TM empowers you.
+LifePlanningTM empowers you.
 Keep your stuff.
 Get the care you have already paid for.
 Good for you.
 Good for your family.
 Good example for society,

 When my mother suffered from the dementia which led to her death, over 10 years ago, their estate plan preserved their lifesavings.
 Mom's months in the nursing home did not mean Dad's impoverishment.
-Dad spent the last years with security and peace of Is Now A Bad Time For A Real Solution?
+Dad spent the last years with security and peace of